greenelab/annorxiver_manuscript/content/reviewers_response.md

 >BTW, I resent calling it a 'closed access' [article?] if the accepted manuscript is fully freely available -- that would seem to give undue primacy to the journal published version.
 It's an article with different versions - one freely accessible at a repository e.g. PMC, without publisher branding and another behind a paywall at the publisher website with publisher branding

 **We agree that 'closed access' may not be appropriate for this description.
-We have have changed this section in our manuscript to accomodate this fact.**
+We have have changed this section in our manuscript.**

 ```diff
 - PMC articles can be closed access ones from research funded by the NIH appearing after an embargo period or be published under Gold Open Access [@doi:10.1007/s12471-017-1064-2] publishing schemes.